GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 Please notice the omission  of the 1st position -`$` symbol- of each string in the for-loop by means of the indexing `[1:]`.
 We could have used the `.strip()` method to achieve this end as well.

 Another example of some other operations of data manipulation can be shown below.
-I.e., to get the `shipping price` of the same website:
+I.e., to get the `shipping price` of the same website, and after having identified the `tag` and `class` that defines them in the HTML page, we can code as follows :

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/1df7183b-bb33-411a-950a-96c946f34089)

-The word `shipping` as well as the `$` symbol is appearing.
+The word `shipping` as well as the `$` symbol is appearing in the result of the list.
 Hence we need to apply the `append` method as well as the `text` function, respectively.
-Hence, these result in:
+Therefore, these result in:

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/7a32d6ee-e58b-4e2c-ab28-484d2750d726)